No-resonance conditions, random matrices, and quantum chaotic models: Physical Hamiltonian q = 3,4 spectral statistics

 \section{Physical Hamiltonian q = 3,4 spectral statistics}

-In this section we provide numerical evidence for level-attraction for $q = 3,4$ in the physical Hamiltonian.
+In this section we provide numerical evidence of Poisson statistics for $q = 3,4$ in the physical Hamiltonian.
 We repeat the $q=3$ case as was covered in the RMT appendix, and also investigate the $q=4$ statistics.
 Both cases will be covered with the ratio test, and we will use the same physical model as the main text, where we resolve all relevant symmetries.
 For the $q = 4$ case, we must work with the Hamiltonian,

 This gives us a new spectrum, again which is invariant under index permutations.
 We can resolve this symmetry with an identical strategy to the $q=2,3$ cases, and study the corresponding symmetry-resolved spectrum.
 The results of this for $q=3,4$ in the physical Hamiltonian are given in Fig. \ref{fig:q34}.
-These results again indicate that the spectrum has level-attraction and obeys Poisson statistics.
+These results again indicate that the spectrum obeys Poisson statistics.
 The left panel in Fig. \ref{fig:q34} also serves as evidence that the statistics of the Hamiltonian agrees with RMT as seen in the right panel of Fig. \ref{fig:RMTq23}.